Flu Before Boo!

 Don’t Wait!
 Vaccinate!

-Did you know that children entering or attending school in NYS, including summer school and distance learning, must comply with the NYS immunization requirements?
+Did you know that children entering or attending school in NYS, including distance learning, must comply with the NYS immunization requirements?

 NOW is the time to schedule routine vaccine appointments and physicals with your child’s healthcare provider.